emirmkd/emirmkd.github.io/_posts/2016-06-15-meta-tagss.md

 It works on the same principle as Facebook's tags.
 If there is a page title, use that, otherwise take the site's title. <br>
 After you include this code in your website, you need to validate the meta tags on Twitter's <a href="https://cards-dev.twitter.com/validator">Validator tool</a>.
 <h3>Images on Facebook and Twitter</h3>
-This part is really important, and it was pretty hard for me to get it right, until I realized how easy it is -.- <br>
+This part is really important, and it was pretty hard for me to get it right, until I realized how easy it is -.- <br><br>
 What you do is, you put "image" and "thumbnail" tags in the front matter of your pages and posts.
-You do this simply by adding: <br>
+You do this simply by adding: <br><br>
 image: link/or/path/to/image <br>
-thumbnail: use/the/same/link/as/above <br>
+thumbnail: use/the/same/link/as/above <br><br>
 You can see an example of this on my <a href="https://github.com/emirmkd/emirmkd.github.io/blob/master/_posts/2016-06-03-why-jekyll.md">last blog post's code</a> by clicking "Raw' on GitHub. <br>
-Using both "image" and "thumbnail" makes sure that the image YOU want shows up as the thumbnail image for that page/post :). <br>
+Using both "image" and "thumbnail" makes sure that the image YOU want shows up as the thumbnail image for that page/post :). <br><br>
 I think that's enough for now.
 I hope this was useful for some newbs like me and you'll stick around to read my next blog post <3. <br>
 <p style="font-weight: bold;">PROTIP: If you want to highlight Liquid code inside of Jekyll, just write {{ "{% raw "}}%} before adding the highlighted code and {{ "{% endraw "}}%} when you want to finish it.
-And if you want to know how I quoted that without breaking the code, read <a href="http://tesoriere.com/2010/08/25/liquid-code-in-a-liquid-template-with-jekyll/">this</a> post</p>
+And if you want to know how I quoted that without breaking the code, read <a href="http://tesoriere.com/2010/08/25/liquid-code-in-a-liquid-template-with-jekyll/">this</a> post.</p>